 With so many amazing Christchurch activities on offer, we’ve roped in Jennifer of Backyard Travel Family to help with this amazing guide.
 She is a real expert in all things Canterbury so you know you can trust her tried and tested recommendations.

-This article first appeared on Exploring Kiwis.
+This article first appeared on New Zealand Travel Tips.

 Christchurch, the gateway to the South Island, celebrates its English heritage like nowhere else in New Zealand.
 The largest city down south, it is geographically diverse.
 One of its main advantages is that you can drive from the beach to the mountains in under 2 hours – and there’s so much to explore in between!